 Lake Ashi and Mt Fuji a symbol for Hakone

-Lake Ashi is a slender lake,with a circumference of 20km.
-It is said to have beautiful reflections of the sacred mountain of Mt Fuji from the southern shore.
+Lake Ashi is a slender lake, a circumference of 20km.
+It has beautiful reflections of the sacred mountain of Mt Fuji from the southern shore.
 Lake Ashi with Mt Fuji in the background is the symbol for Hakone.
 The lake is abundant in trout, black bass and many other fish species, and a popular fishing spot for the local fishermen.

 Komagatake Ropeway – Views of the Sacred Mountain